 Avoiding dairy can help to minimize symptoms, and inducing a burp may help when feeling bloated, gassy, and unable to burp.

 Many upper gastrointestinal disorders can either cause frequent burping or the inability to burp.
 These include:

 These conditions may benefit from some of the techniques to induce burping.

 Peptic ulcers are sores that may develop in the food pipe, stomach, or small intestine.

-Acid reflux is a disease where stomach acid irritates the lining of the food pipe.
-Symptoms include gas and bloating after eating that worsens with lying down.
+Acid reflux is a condition where stomach acid travels up to the throat and irritates the lining of the esophagus.
+Symptoms include gas and bloating after eating, which worsens with lying down.

-Gastroparesis affects the stomach muscles and makes it hard to empty the stomach.
+Gastroparesis affects the stomach muscles and makes it difficult to empty the stomach.
 It also affects digestion and causes bloating and a feeling of fullness even when a person has eaten little food.